-The Group is continuing to pursue its entitlement under the COPs and has commenced legal action to recover its interest.
-The Group's external legal counsel team has been buttressed by the retention of Legal Counsel out of the United Kingdom, who the Group is advised is an expert in this particular area of the law.
+The Group will continue to pursue its entitlement under the COPs through ongoing legal action to recover its interest.
+The Group's external legal counsel team was buttressed by the retention of legal counsel out of the United Kingdom, who the Group was advised is an expert in this particular area of the law.

-The Group continues to rely on the expert legal advice received thus far as pertains to the prospects of enforcing recovery.
-Therefore, the Group is of the view that it would not be appropriate for the COPs to be written down as at the reporting date.
+The Group continues to rely on the expert legal advice received thus far as it pertains to the prospects of enforcing recovery and anticipated settlement.